Heping, Tianjin

 Heping District (和平区 (和平區, Hépíng Qū, Peace District)) is a district in the center of Tianjin, China.
 It is named after the He Ping Road, the most prosperous street of the district at the time of renaming in 1956.

 The district has a long history.
 Its total area is 9.97 km2.
 There are six subdistricts divided into 88 residential committees (社区居委会).
 As of 2020, the district has a total population of 449,100.

-In history, Heping District is the center of culture, commerce and finance in Tianjin.
+Heping District has historically been the center of culture, commerce, and finance in Tianjin.
 The Tianjin CBD, shopping centres, and banks are concentrated in this District.

 From 2006 to 2008, the leader of the district is Li Runlan (李润兰).

 Yaohua High School is located in the district.
 All Nippon Airways has its Tianjin Office in Tower 2 of The Exchange in the district.

 History

 During the Song dynasty, the lands of today's Heping District was under Qingchi count of Cangzhou.
 Following the Jingkang incident, Qingchi county, along with most of Song territories north of Yellow River was occupied by Jin dynasty.
 Jin renamed the county as Jinghai in 1193.

 In 1730, Jinghai county was combined into Tianjin.
 Due to its long distance from the originally city center, the district was sparsely populated and underdeveloped.
 Since 1860, many part of the district was given to Britain, United States, France and Japan as concessions.
 With the return of the concessions following the end of World War II, former Japanese and French concessions were grouped into the First District, and the former British concessions was changed into the Tenth District.
 After the founding of People's Republic of China, the District was divided into the First and Fifth Districts on October 10, 1952.
 On the first day of 1956, the First and Fifth Districts were renamed to Heping (Peace) District and Xinhua (New China) District respectively, and the Xinhua District was later combined into Heping District on September 9, 1958.